GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Design Methodology

 \subsection{Training Procedure}

+\modelname{} is trained using a multi-stage procedure designed for multi-task learning with uncertainty quantification (\suppref{app:training-procedure}{extended details in the supplementary material}).

-\modelname{} is trained using a multi-stage procedure designed to handle the challenges of multi-task learning with uncertainty quantification, building on the data preprocessing in Section~\ref{subsec:data-pipeline} (e.g., z-scoring per device, outlier filtering via MAD on residuals, 60/20/20 splits stratified by benchmark-input-mask-DVFS to avoid leakage):
+\omitcontent{\modelname{} is trained using a multi-stage procedure designed to handle the challenges of multi-task learning with uncertainty quantification, building on the data preprocessing in Section~\ref{subsec:data-pipeline} (e.g., z-scoring per device, outlier filtering via MAD on residuals, 60/20/20 splits stratified by benchmark-input-mask-DVFS to avoid leakage):}

-\textbf{Stage 1: Feature Learning.} The model is first trained to learn effective representations using a standard multi-task regression loss (e.g., MSE per target, weighted by inverse variance), focusing on prediction accuracy without uncertainty quantification.
-Optimizer: AdamW with learning rate $10^{-3}$, batch size 32--128 (depending on graph size), epochs 50--100, with early stopping on validation MAE.
+\textbf{Stage 1: Feature Learning.} The model is first trained using a standard multi-task regression loss (MSE per target, weighted by inverse variance), focusing on prediction accuracy without uncertainty quantification.
+Optimizer: AdamW with learning rate $10^{-3}$, batch size 32--128 depending on graph size, epochs 50--100 with early stopping on validation MAE.